mbtestorg2022/ocw-www/content/course-lists/open-learning-library.md

   title: Lean Research Skills for Conducting Interviews
 - id: hst-953-collaborative-data-science-for-healthcare-fall-2020
   title: Collaborative Data Science for Healthcare
-description: "#### **The MIT Open Learning Library is home to selected educational\
+description: "The MIT Open Learning Library is home to selected educational content\
-  \ content from MIT OpenCourseWare and MITx courses, available for free to anyone\
+  \ from MIT OpenCourseWare and [MITx courses](https://www.edx.org/school/mitx), available\
-  \ in the world at any time.**\n\nMIT is committed to sharing learning materials\
+  \ for free to anyone in the world at any time.\n\nMIT is committed to sharing learning\
-  \ with the world.
-The Open Learning Library provides additional opportunities to\
+  \ materials with the world.
+The Open Learning Library provides additional opportunities\
-  \ learn from MIT at your own pace, engaging with interactive problems and receiving\
+  \ to learn from MIT at your own pace, engaging with interactive problems and receiving\
   \ instant feedback.\n\n#### **Interactive Assessments and Progress Tracking**\n\n\
   You can view and use all Open Learning Library materials without enrolling.\_\n\n\
   If you want to track your progress through a course, create a free Open Learning\